 In-Home Life Support

-FKEC is committed to providing programs, services and resources that address member needs and maintain progressive customer service.
-This section contains only a few of the services the company offers.
-To learn more contact a Member Service Representative at 305-852-2431 or visit the Contact Us page.
+FKEC is committed to providing programs, services, and resources that address member needs and maintain progressive customer service.

 FKEC performs informative electrical presentations and safety demonstrations for students and organizations in our community.
 To learn more call 305-852-2431.www.fkec.com/resources/